A Beginner´s Guide to Buying, Selling, Using, and Mining Dash:

 Cryptocurrency Home | Dash

 Popularity is fickle.
 Fads come and go, but cryptocurrency is on a different level entirely.
 It has seemingly taken over the internet since its inception a number of years ago.
-While the staying power of cryptocurrencies may be debated, there’s no debate that its value has spiked to incredible heights within this last year.
+While the staying power of cryptocurrencies may be debated, there’s no debate that its value has spiked to incredible heights within this last year couple of years.
 And while some of the earlier peaks have subsided, blockchain coins are still growing dramatically.

 Dash is a cryptocurrency that has enjoyed a great deal of success.
 Since its launch in 2014, Dash’s peer-to-peer network has grown to become one of the biggest in the world.
 But still, what is Dash?